pranabekka/pranabekka.github.io/content/drafts/making-uno-is-hard.md

   but I find the idea of (lighthearted) cheating fun --- we usually don't take UNO too seriously.

-- Use a host/join architecture,
+- Use a host/join architecture.
-  which can be used in peer-to-peer games as well.
+  I ended up watching two tutorials on Godot networking, which showed servers just being a specialised peer, so that was interesting.
+  That would also make lots of things easier.

 - Try peer-js.
 They have a free server for passing messages, so I could play online with people.